Arkounay/flutter-reddit-test/README.md

 A mini flutter reddit client, just for learning purpose (I have no idea what I'm doing :/)

+## The App
+- Browse /r/popular
+- Allowed to change subreddit
+- Display post content (does not work with cross posts)
+- Display comments recursively (but not every comments, there is no "load more" yet)
+- Open in browser

 ## Getting Started

 This project is a starting point for a Flutter application.